ICS Calendar

 Wherever possible, ICS Calendar does things “the WordPress way,” including relying on your general site settings for certain properties of the calendar.

-Site Language: This will use built-in WordPress functions to correctly display day and month names in the proper language, and will also cause ICS Calendar’s custom text to use translation strings for your language, if available.
-(Actual calendar event details are not translated, and will always display in the language used in your source calendar.)
+This will use built-in WordPress functions to correctly display day and month names in the proper language, and will also cause ICS Calendar’s custom text to use translation strings for your language, if available.
+(Your individual calendar event details cannot be translated by this plugin, and will always display in the language used in your source calendar.)

-Timezone: Be sure you are using a named city timezone (e.g. “America/Chicago”) for the city nearest to you geographically, in your timezone.
-Avoid using UTC offset timezones (e.g. “UTC-6”), as they may not calculate times around the start and end of Daylight Saving Time correctly, among other inconsistent behaviors.
+Be sure you are using a named city timezone (e.g. “America/Chicago”) for the city nearest to you geographically, in your timezone.
+Avoid using UTC offset timezones (e.g. “UTC-6”), as they do not account for local Daylight Saving Time rules.
 You can override the site’s default timezone within individual ICS Calendar shortcodes using the tz parameter.

 My location does not observe Daylight Saving Time.
 Is it OK for me to use a UTC offset?
 There are many PHP and WordPress date/time functions that rely on named city timezones to calculate event times correctly, regardless of whether or not a particular location observes Daylight Saving Time.
 It is a recommended best practice for both WordPress and PHP in general, not just ICS Calendar, that timezones should always be handled with named cities rather than UTC offsets.

-Time Format: All event times displayed by ICS Calendar will adhere to the format entered here, with a few exceptions.
-(For example, timezone abbreviations like “CDT” are problematic for our formatting functions, and will be omitted from display if you set a custom value that uses “e”, “T” or “Z”.)
+All event times displayed by ICS Calendar will adhere to the format entered here, with a few exceptions.
+(For example, ICS Calendar does support T for timezone abbreviations, but not e or Z. Unsupported formatting characters will be omitted from output.)

 WordPress general settings